Alex-A14/Website/content/courses/GPS/_index.md

 ## GPDI517 - Reproducible Scientific Analysis with R

 - How to streamline your R workflow
-- Writing code that easier for you and ohers to read
+- Writing code that easier for you and others to read
 - Projects in R
 - Creating reports with RMarkdown